robillersomeone/NYT_bestsellers/README.md

 Two initial models are implemented

-- A Numerical model with the number of pages and rating or each book
+- A Numerical model with the number of pages and Goodeads rating of each book
 - A text model with the vectorized book descriptions

 ### Baseline Modeling